vuejs/docs/src/api/application.md

 ## app.provide()

 Provide a value that can be injected in all descendent components within the application.
-Expects the injection key as the first argument, and the provided value as the second.
-Returns the application instance itself.

 - **Type**